-15Then I said to myself, "The fate of the fool will overtake me also.
+15Then I said to myself,

+"The fate of the fool will overtake me also.
 What then do I gain by being wise?"
+I said to myself, the days have already come when both have been forgotten.

-I said to myself, "This too is meaningless."
+"This too is meaningless."

-16For the wise, like the fool, will not be long remembered;
+16For the wise, like the fool, will not be long remembered: